kayensmet/Self-driving-bicycle-2025-2026/docs/balance/hardware_implementation.md

 ## ESC Signal Wiring

-Motor signals are sent from the ESP32 to the ESCs using **DSHOT** (digital protocol — no calibration needed, no analog noise).
+Motor signals are sent from the ESP32 to the ESCs using **DSHOT** (digital protocol, no calibration needed, no analog noise (see DSHOT library) ).

 | GPIO | Signal | ESC / Motor |
 |---|---|---|